M-Gregoire/infrastructure/resources/hosts/Anet-AM8/README.hardware.md

-I later moved to this carriage: https://www.thingiverse.com/thing:2748650 which has the benefit of having the BLTouch at a fixed height.
+I later moved to this carriage: https://www.thingiverse.com/thing:2748650 which has the benefit of having the BLTouch at a fixed height (with [this](https://www.thingiverse.com/thing:3060055) arm because the original hit the fan fuct).

 I also followed this [General guide](https://www.thingiverse.com/thing:2268994).